netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-cni.md

 ## Create a Citrix Ingress Controller Image URL on Azure

 To deploy CIC, an image registry should be created on Azure and the correponding image URL should be used to fetch the CIC image.
-For more information on how to create registery and get image URL, see[Get Citrix Ingress Controller Image URL on Azure Marketplace](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/deploy/azure-cic-url.md)
+For more information on how to create registery and get image URL, see [Get Citrix Ingress Controller Image URL on Azure Marketplace](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/deploy/azure-cic-url.md)

 Once registry is created, the CIC registry name should be attched to the aks cluster used for deployment.
 ```